CIRED/Res-IRF/README.md

 **Step 4**: **Launch Res-IRF**
    - Launch from Res-IRF root folder:
-   - `python project/main.py -n scenario.json`
+   - `python project/main.py -n project/input/phebus/config.json`
-   - `scenario.json` is the path to the configuration file
+   - `project/input/phebus/config.json` is the path to the configuration file

-## Usage example
+## Getting started

 Project includes libraries, scripts and notebooks.
 `/project` is the folder containing scripts, notebooks, inputs and outputs.

-The standard way to launch Res-IRF:
+The standard way to run Res-IRF:

-**Step 1: Launch Res-IRF main script.**
+**Launch Res-IRF main script.**
 The model creates results in a folder in project/output.
 Folder name is by default `ddmmyyyy_hhmm` (launching date and hour).
+By default, only a  selection of the most important results are available and graphs.

-Results are mainly .pkl (serialize format by the pickle library), .csv file and some .png graphs.
+To get a detailed view of the results add `o True`.
+Detailed results are .pkl files (serialize format by the pickle library).

 A configuration file must be declared.
-An example of configuration file is in the `input` folder under the name of `scenario.json`.
+An example of configuration file is in the `input/phebus` folder under the name of `config.json`.
 The Res-IRF script use Multiprocessing tool to launch multiple scenarios in the same time.

 In the `output/ddmmyyyy_hhmm` folder:
 - One folder for each scenario declared in the configuration file with detailed outputs:
     - `detailed.csv` detailed output readable directly with an Excel-like tool
     - `summary_input.csv` summary of main input
-    - `summary_policies.png` public policies costs evolution
-    - copy of `parameters.json` and `scenario` used for the run
+    - copy of `parameters.json` and `config.son` used for the run
 - `.png` graphs comparing scenarios launch in the same config file.

-**Step 2 : Launch one of the Jupyter Notebook analysis tool (in progress)**
+**Launch one of the Jupyter Notebook analysis tool (work in progress)**
 There are 4 main notebooks:
 - `ui_unique.ipynb`: macro and micro output analysis.
 - `quick_comparison.ipyb`: macro and micro output comparison.